Revealing the Relationship Between Publication Bias and Chemical Reactivity with Contrastive Learning: Methods

 To monitor the model performance during the training, we collected four datasets evaluating the ability of the learned embeddings to adapt to downstream tasks: 15 aryl bromides with associated reaction yields for a cross-coupling reaction\cite{kariofillis2022using}, 61 mono-substituted aryl halides with Hammett constants\cite{hammett1937effect}, and calculated Muliken charges and NMR shielding constants.
 At the end of each epoch, we used the learned embeddings as features, selected the most informative features indicated by mutual information\cite{shannon1948mathematical} and the most correlated features indicated by the Pearson correlation coefficient, and trained a k-Nearest Neighbor (k-NN) to predict the reaction yields, Hammett constants, Muliken charges and NMR shielding constants.
 We evaluated the $r^2$ \cite{wright1921correlation} of prediction with leave-one-out cross-validation on the four validation datasets and summed them up as a single scalar value for monitoring the training process and determining the time of early termination of the training.
 Training curves are shown in Figure \ref{fig:curves}.

-\textbf{Validation with traditional reactivity descriptors} To validate if the embedding learns anything about reactivity, we selected the most commonly used 500 aryl halides from the training set and supplemented them with p-, m-, and o-substituted aryl halides with common functional groups selected from a study of Hammett constants\cite{hansch1991survey}, providing a dataset with 762 aryl halides in total.
+\textbf{Regression analysis with traditional reactivity descriptors} To validate if the embedding learns anything about reactivity, we selected the most commonly used 500 aryl halides from the training set and supplemented them with p-, m-, and o-substituted aryl halides with common functional groups selected from a study of Hammett constants\cite{hansch1991survey}, providing a dataset with 762 aryl halides in total.
 Reactivity descriptors were calculated for this set of 762 molecules.
 For each molecule, we computed RDKit2D descriptors\cite{landrum2013rdkit} and Morgan fingerprints\cite{rogers2010extended} (1024 bits, radius 2) using Therapeutic Data Commons (TDC)\cite{huang2021therapeutics}.
-As other pre-trained representation baselines, we employed a pre-trained GIN with node-masking\cite{hu2020strategies} and ChemGPT\cite{frey2023neural} with 4.7 M parameters, available from Deep Graph Library (DGL)\cite{wang2019deep} and HuggingFace\cite{wolf2019huggingface}, interfaced via molfeat\cite{molfeat}.
+As for pre-trained representation baselines, we adopted AttrMask, 3DInfoMax, and ChemGPT.
+Among them, AttrMaskis a pre-trained GIN with node-masking\cite{hu2020strategies} and ChemGPT\cite{frey2023neural} is a chemical language model with 4.7 M parameters, both available from Deep Graph Library (DGL)\cite{wang2019deep} and HuggingFace\cite{wolf2019huggingface}, interfaced via molfeat\cite{molfeat}.
+3DInfoMax\cite{stark20223d} is a graph neural network model pre-trained to incorporate information from three-dimensional molecular conformations.
+In our work, we adopt the pre-trained parameters provided by the original repository to ensure consistency.
 For Figure \ref{fig:correlation}B, we assessed k-Nearest Neighbor (k-NN), linear regression, L1 and L2 norm, and support vector machine (SVM)\cite{hearst1998support} on each embedding, reporting the best $r^2$ performance.
 Performance validation used a 3-fold cross-validation, with mean and range of $r^2$ for the top model is shown in the bar plot.
 In Figure \ref{fig:correlation}C, we trained an SVM model\cite{hearst1998support} on a specific subset of the training data, using the remaining data for performance evaluation.
 This was repeated thrice with independent seeds, reporting the mean and range.
 For all machine learning models, we adopt the implementation from scikit-learn\cite{scikitlearn}.